IELP FAQ

 A. The University of Houston Career Development Office (CDO) offers a full range of resources and services to assist students.
 This includes individual career counseling, workshops, recruitment programs, and networking events.
 Upon arrival at the University of Houston, you will be instructed on how to access these services.

 Support is also available through the UCalgary Career & Professional Development Office while students are in Houston.
-For career advising, set up a phone or Skype meeting with Maryanne Forrayi, Director, at forrayim@ucalgary.ca.
+For career advising, set up a phone or Zoom meeting with Maryanne Forrayi, Director, at forrayim@ucalgary.ca.

 For questions about postings/interview dates, contact Rachelle Paddington at paddingr@ucalgary.ca